 Find out if you need a visa to travel

 Visas are issued by the UK embassy or consulate of the country that you wish to visit.
-You'll need to check the embassy's website or contact the embassy to see whether you require a visa.
+You'll need to check the embassy's website or contact the embassy to see if you require one.

-To apply for a visa you will need an application form.
-Most embassies now have application forms that can be downloaded from their website.
-Note that application procedures differ between embassies.
+To apply for a visa you will need an application form, which you can usually download from your embassy's website, though application procedures differ.

-Some embassies allow you to post applications to them while others require you to visit the embassy in London in person.
-If the embassy does require you to go in person, you will need to arrive around two hours before the embassy opening time as many embassies have a limit on the maximum number of applications which they will accept in one day.
+Some embassies let you post your application to them, while others require you to visit their embassy in London.
+If your embassy asks you to go in person, make sure you arrive about two hours before the opening time, because they may have a limit on the maximum number of applications they will accept in one day.

-You will usually be required to pay a fee for the visa.
-The cost of the visa and the processing time also varies between embassies.
+You will usually be required to pay a fee for your visa.
+The cost and processing time also vary between embassies.

-You'll find a list of documents required on your application form for the relevant embassy.
+You'll find a list of the documents you need on your embassy's application form.

-- an up-to-date letter of registration to prove that you're a student of the University.
-You can request this by registering as a student.
-Please allow six working days before collecting it from the Student Services Centre in 4 West.
+- an up-to-date letter of registration to prove you're a student of the University.
+You can request this by registering as a student - please allow six working days before collecting it from the Student Services Centre in 4 West

-- medical insurance (this can be obtained when purchasing travel insurance - both [Endsleigh and the Post Office offer travel insurance for international students in the UK).
+- medical insurance - this can be obtained when buying travel insurance, and both Endsleigh and the Post Office offer travel insurance for international students in the UK

 Different visas you can apply for

-Each country will have different visa categories depending on whether you're going to work, study or visit.
-If you're going to work or study, your host organisation may be able to advise you about which visa you'll need.
+Each country has different visa categories, depending on whether you're planning to work, study or visit.
+If you're coming to work or study, your host organisation may advise you about which visa you'll need.
 The embassy or consulate's website will also be able to help.